BColl91/SpartaG_Github_Notes/CI_CD_Pipeline.md

   - Open git bash
   - Navigate to your .ssh folder
-  - Locate the login key from your document as appropiate. **A/N: TO CLARIFY LOCATION KEY WITH TRAINER**
+ - Label the title of your key as appropiate and type in the following command:
+  - ```
+    ssh-keygen -t rsa -b 4096 -C "placeholder@email.com"
+    ```
   - Change the email address to your own.
 ![Jenkins SG](./images/CICD/step10.png)